rishiraj88/myco-questionnaire/README.md

 - Freetext multiline textarea component
 - In-page popup (snackbar/toast) inspired from Material UI.
 Again thanks to Bootstrap developers!

+### Browser Compatibility
+Tested with the following browsers(up-to-date versions):
+- Mozilla Firefox
+- Chrome
+- Epic
+- Safari TODO

 ### Note
 Minor known imperfections are left there in the app/site which may be improvised as per client requirements.
+For example, text wrap without hyphenation is active.
 Principle: "Do not spend time on what's not required."

+### Known Bug
+The icons of Next Question and Previous Question buttons are not visible in Chrome browser.

 ### Screenshots